 Just over a year ago, we launched our Special Initiative on Emerging Forms of Documentary Storytelling to explore how creative documentary projects including photography, virtual reality, interactive documentary, participatory and other cross-platform projects, contribute to social change in unique ways.
 It is an exciting time to work in this space but it remains complex and fluid as technology continues to rapidly evolve, influencing how stories are told and delivered to audiences.

 by Lynette Wallworth, premiered at the World Economic Forum in 2016, where an estimated 600 attendees viewed the film in 15-person synchronized screenings and 75 saw the film in a main session that featured a world-first synchronized screening of the film (broadcast live by Swiss Television) and a moderated panel with Lynette, Nyarri (the film’s main subject), his grandson Curtis and wife Nola.
 It went on to screen at the 2016 Sundance Film Festival and, more importantly, was used as a tool in the Comprehensive Test Ban Treaty meetings in 2016 and screened at other high-level meetings.

 , a virtual reality film about mental health, premiered to 400 health and finance ministers from around the world and other top international leaders in health, finance and development in conjunction with the 2016 Spring Meetings of the World Bank Group and International Monetary Fund.
 The high-level convening “Out of the Shadows”, hosted by the World Bank Group and the World Health Organization, was the focus of an effort to put mental health on the global development agenda.
 It continues to screen at various meetings addressing global mental health.

 , a city-wide participatory art experience is a public photo exhibition that is designed to connect artists and communities.
 It includes a free augmented reality mobile app enabling visitors to experience the stories and hear the voices “behind” the images.
 Local artists have seen their work exhibited on an outdoor fence, in galleries and covered by the local media.
 The NannyVan by lead artist Marisa Morán Jahn (Studio REV-) has morphed into The CareForce

-Similarly, the Quipu Project, a transmedia documentary project directed by Rosemarie Lerner and Maria Ignacia Court, makes visible the stories of 300,000 women and men who were sterilized in Peru in the mid-1990s.
+, a transmedia documentary project directed by Rosemarie Lerner and Maria Ignacia Court, makes visible the stories of 300,000 women and men who were sterilized in Peru in the mid-1990s.
 Many did not give full consent or were forced.
 Using a specially-developed telephone line, an interactive documentary, a radio campaign and film, the project provides a framework for those affected to tell their stories in their own words to a global audience.
 It launched in Peru in early 2016 and, working with women’s organizations and Amnesty International, delivered a petition to the President of Peru demanding recognition and reparations to the victims.

 is a story-based, multi-platform media project that engages millennials on the concept of ‘whiteness’ as a racial identity.
 It launched with an installation at the 2016 Tribeca Film Festival.
 It also lived across multiple digital channels (e.g. Facebook, Snapchat and Website).
 In its first month, it received millions of video views and hundreds of thousands of webpage views in 150+ countries.
 And, on Snapchat, over 85,000 people generated over half a million video views.

 We see great value in creating opportunities for collaboration, dialogue and brainstorming among makers, funders, academics, activists and others interested in how these new forms can be used to help advance social change.
 For that reason, in 2016, we supported Magnum Foundation’s VR Lab, MIT’s Open DocLab’s Virtually There conference, American University’s Center for Media and Social Impact’s Story Movements conference, the Sea Change Program’s early evaluation work for Across the Line.
 And, in partnership with Tribeca Film Institute and MIT Open DocLab, we launched IMMERSE

 Look for us to continue our work in this area with support for individual projects and field building.